billwear/xpub/README.md

 ### xpub - general purpose translation and publishing tool

-**xpub** lets you push, pull, and convert files.
-To use dpub:
+**xpub** moves files between local directories, github, and discourse -- and converts discourse markdown to html.
+It can deal with a single file, an entire directory, or a range of discourse topics.

-1. Install it in your path.
+Install it in your path and type `xpub help` to get started.
-2. Type `xpub` at the command line, and follow the help prompts to see how it works.

-**xpub** uses whole word commands and options.
-If you type a partial command sequence, xpub will give you hints for what else is needed.

-Type `xpub help` for detailed help.

 -----